appsody/website/content/docs/stacks/publish.md

 3. Upload the template archives to a suitable web hosting service.

-4. Generate a repository index for the stack, which will point to the template archive files that you uploaded to the web hosting service.
+4. Generate a repository index for the stack, which points to the template archive files that you uploaded to the web hosting service.
 To generate the index, run the [`appsody stack add-to-repo` command](/content/docs/using-appsody/cli-commands.md/#appsody-stack-addtorepo) from the base directory of your stack, specifying the repository name and the base URL to use.
 For example:
     ```
     appsody stack add-to-repo myrepository --release-url https://github.com/myorg/myrepository/releases/latest/download/
     ```